agnesdeng/mixgb/README.md

 implemented in an R package `mixgb`.
 We have shown that our framework obtains less biased estimates and reflects appropriate imputation variability, while achieving high computational efficiency.
 For more details, please check our paper <https://arxiv.org/abs/2106.01574>.
-(Our package has been revised and updated since the preprint was posted.
-Simulation code in the original supplementary files may not run as expected.
-Revised paper and adapted code will be updated soon.)

 ## New updates

+**January 2023**

-**January 2022** \* Major change of default settings for mixgb().
-We use subsampling (`subsample = 0.7`) instead of bootstrapping `bootstrap = FALSE` by default.
+-   Major change of default settings for mixgb().

+Instead of using bootstrapping, we have changed to use subsampling with `subsample = 0.7` by default.
 After more investigations, we found that even though bootstrapping perform well in general settings, it did add bias for under some scenarios.
 We now use subsampling instead of bootstrapping as our default setting.